January 5th, 2018

 (written by lawrence krubner, however indented passages are often quotes).
 You can contact lawrence at: email@example.com

 Back in the 1970s, when my mother was in graduate school, she studied computer programming so she could build simulations of the urban transportation issues that she was researching.
-Her professor was a woman.
+Her computer science professor was a woman.
 At the time, that wasn’t especially surprising.
 If you’ve seen movies like Hidden Figures, you are probably aware that the computer industry was initially welcoming to women (at least, relative to other industries at that time).

 Over the last 30 years, women have been slowly, but relentlessly, pushed out of the computer industry.
 Young women have responded rationally by avoiding a profession where they know they are not wanted.
 You can read a good review of the percentage of women studying the subject in Women computer science grads: The bump before the decline